 2. French Bulldog Village

-The French Bulldog Village may be located in the Mid-Atlantic, but its services throughout the United States.
-Their website currently features on its front-page dogs from the South and in Florida.
+The French Bulldog Village may be located in the Mid-Atlantic, but its services extend throughout the United States.
 What makes the French Bulldog Village so special?
 They pride themselves on recognizing that it truly takes a village to raise an animal as special as a Frenchie.
 Therefore, they offer training services, other programs, and information to ensure owners keep their pets whenever possible.

-A 501©(3) non-profit, the French Bulldog Village works with other rescue groups by providing many in the U.S. Also, they work with all French Bulldog mixes and rehabilitate hurt or emotionally injured dogs, according to their informative website.
-This rescue states that they assist with ‘100%’ of the care and rehabilitation each dog needs, ensuring their success and happiness in the future.
+A 501(c)(3) non-profit, the French Bulldog Village works with other rescue groups by providing placement services across the United States.
+Also, they work with all French Bulldog mixes and rehabilitate hurt or emotionally injured dogs, according to their informative website.
+This rescue states that they assist with ‘100 percent’ of the care and rehabilitation each dog needs, ensuring their success and happiness in the future.

 French Bulldog Village Details